2018 EQAO results for Primary, Junior, Grade 9 and 10 assessments

-September 20, 2017—This release presents student achievement results on the following provincial assessments administered by the Education Quality and Accountability Office (EQAO):
+September 20, 2018—This article presents student achievement results on the following provincial assessments administered by the Education Quality and Accountability Office (EQAO) during the 2017-2018 school year:

 - Primary and Junior (Grade 3 and 6) Reading, Writing and Mathematics